oracle/node-oracledb/doc/src/user_guide/sql_execution.rst

 Fetching Dates and Timestamps
 +++++++++++++++++++++++++++++

-By default, date and timestamp columns are mapped to JavaScript Date objects.
-Internally, DATE, TIMESTAMP, TIMESTAMP WITH LOCAL TIME ZONE, and TIMESTAMP WITH TIME ZONE columns are fetched as TIMESTAMP WITH LOCAL TIME ZONE using the session time zone.
+The Oracle Database DATE and TIMESTAMP columns are fetched as JavaScript date types in the timezone of the application.
+The Oracle Database TIMESTAMP WITH LOCAL TIME ZONE and TIMESTAMP WITH TIME ZONE columns are fetched as TIMESTAMP WITH LOCAL TIME ZONE.
 Oracle INTERVAL types are not supported.
+The connection session time zone does not affect these data types.

+.. versionchanged:: 6.0

+    Prior to this release, the DATE and TIMESTAMP columns were fetched as TIMESTAMP WITH LOCAL TIME ZONE.

-Note that JavaScript Date has millisecond precision therefore timestamps will lose any sub-millisecond fractional part when fetched.
+Note that JavaScript Date has millisecond precision.
+Therefore, timestamps will lose any sub-millisecond fractional part when fetched.

 To make applications more portable, it is recommended to always set the